queicherius/gw2api-client/docs/endpoints.md

 ### Basic

-If endpoints are neither bulk expanding nor paginated, you can access the resource using the `get()` method.
+If endpoints are neither bulk expanding nor paginated, you can usually access the resource using the `get()` method.
 There are some exceptions to this, which are documented in the "Available Endpoints" section below.

 ### Authenticated